polarius11/joomla_plg_system_tinymod/README.md

 Also note that this does not remove the formats pulled in from the `editor.css` file.
 That's a plugin, not a hard-coded style format.

 Finally, the `block_formats` determines what will be shown in the “block elements” drop-down.
 I removed the heading levels 1 and 2, and I added a `<code>` element which I frequently use when doing technical support of my software.

+## Merge Logic
+The given JSON config is merged with the original JSON config:
+- Value nodes are added or replace the original value.
+- Object nodes are merged; each inner node is added or replaced individually.
+- Array nodes replace the original array entirely.
+If you want to add a new entry, you must repeat the entire array content.